open-make/openmakewebsite/content/blog/2023-04-20-interview-farmbot/index.en.md

 I could have published the paper without anybody interested in it, maybe only a couple hundred people read it.
 Then I would not have a team and  much momentum.
 It could have ended there.
 But people were interested in it and it gave me confidence that this could be successful.

 It's about 3000 sold FarmBots up to now.

+Being open source -what it really does-, it empowers the people who are passionate about the technology itself, to improve the technology.
 {{< /card2 >}}

 >How many people worked on the project?